roelvanklink/final-insect-diversity-trends2/README.md

     FUNCTION 'FUNCTION add zeroes.R' # this script adds 0 counts for all taxa that were not observed in a given year, but were present in other years

 Models:
+The models were run on a High Performance Cluster, using an array job.
+The files of the models run are supplied as 'metrics.csv' (biodiversity models)  'popModels.csv' (population models), 'sensitivityanalyses.csv' (for the majority of sensitivity analyses), and 'sensitivityContinent.csv'

     'MODEL all biodiversity metrics.R' this is an array script for use on a high performance cluster. it runs all INLA models in the main text (and a few more).
 Approximate memmory use: 200gb
     'MODEL Continental breakdown' runs the models with continent as additional fixed effect